Skin Health Gummies: What Really Makes Them Hold Up

 Quality Control That Tracks the Issues Consumers Actually Notice

-Strong gummy QC isn’t about checking boxes; it’s about catching the drift that leads to returns and negative reviews.
+Strong gummy QC isn’t about checking boxes.
+It’s about catching the drift that leads to returns and negative reviews.
 That means combining in-process controls with finished product testing that predicts shelf behavior.

 In-process controls